 Many scientists think good ideas will win out automatically and need not be carefully presented.
 Unfortunately, many good ideas in the history of science had to be rediscovered by a different person because they were not well presented the first time, years before rediscovery.
 For example, many of the great works of Ernst Stueckelberg, a prominent mathematician and physicist of the 20th century, remained unrecognized for years due to his lack of contact with the scientific community.
 As a result, Stueckelberg did not contribute in a clearly visible way to the advancement of his field of science (the theory of elementary particles) despite his exceptionally original and novel ideas .
 According to Hamming, selling new ideas requires mastering three forms of communication: formal presentations, written reports, and informal presentations as they happen to occur.
 To master the expression of ideas, Hamming suggests adopting the habit of privately critiquing the “style” of other people’s presentations, asking the opinions of others about them, and adopting those presentation styles that seem to be personally effective for better communication.
 This includes the gentle art of telling jokes.

 Fame can be a curse to quality productivity.

-The greatest works of scientists are often done early on in their careers, when they did not have as much supply of tools and freedom as they were given after becoming famous.
+The greatest works of scientists are often done early on in their careers when they did not have as many tools and freedom as they were given after becoming famous.
 Famous scientists tend to continue to work on the same problems which brought them fame, but which are also sometimes no longer of great importance to society.
 Hamming argues that this is a major threat posing sustained success.

 Let success prospects shine in your work and lifestyle.